mid2SUPAERO/lab_notebook/README.md

 # lab_notebook
 Here is a one page help to help you to describe your numerical experiments (NE).
+Always start from simple example and complexify.
+Always compare with SoA methodologies

 ## Full Name and date